noirgif/maid-sweeprs/README.md

 - Group similarly named files: 01.jpg, 02.jpg, etc.
 - Understand human language so they can toss away garbage
 - Optionally clean up the database after sweeping.
-- Single line mode: do the tag, sweep, and clean up database entries with a single command.
-    * Skip MongoDB if possible
-- Generate and reads from config files